-Scholarships will be awarded each year to new applicants from culturally diverse backgrounds.
+Scholarships will be awarded each year to teacher candidates from historically underrepresented backgrounds who are newly entering a master's degree program in education.
+Up to ten scholarships may be awarded each year.
 These scholarships are intended to support the changing school population needs.
 One-third (1/3rd) tuition discount (does not include fees) will be awarded for all courses in a masters degree program.
-One Diversity Scholarship will be available in each of the following programs:

-A completed financial need form (FAFSA) should be attached to the letter of application.
+A current resume should be attached to the letter of application.

-Scholarships may not be combined with any other institutionally funded scholarships
+Diversity Scholarships may not be combined with any other institutionally funded scholarships or discounts.

 The Council for the Accreditation of Educator Preparation (CAEP) accredited Manhattanville College School of Education at the initial-licensure level.
 CAEP is the only recognized national accreditor for educator preparation.
 Manhattanville College School of Education has met rigorous national standards for educator preparation set by CAEP.